felipetovarhenao/bellplay/README.md

 ### Description

 **bellplay~** is a flexible application and framework for offline algorithmic audio in the bell programming language.
-Central to **bellplay~** is the concept of the _buffer_ — a structured data representation of an audio file.
+Central to **bellplay~** is the concept of the _buffer_—a structured data representation of an audio file.
 Buffers can be dynamically generated, processed, and manipulated using `bell` scripts.
 Each buffer encapsulates relevant audio information such as channel count, sampling rate, and duration, and can be extended to include additional, analysis-derived features like pitch, loudness, spectral centroid, and more.

 Here are some the core features of **bellplay~**: